A Miniature Pumpkin Garden: Creating Happy Places

 …maybe it’s just me.

 Wouldn’t it be nice to just to take off for a day, a week, or two, whenever you like?
-For some of us, that idea can be as far away as ….. (birds tweeting in the distance, a crow caws….)
+For some of us, that idea can be as far away as a rainbow.

 So, let’s bring it back here.